TranslationalBioinformaticsUnit/scbert-reusability/README.md

 ```
 python -m torch.distributed.launch finetune.py --data_path "Zheng68K.h5ad" --model_path "panglao_pretrain.pth"
 ```
 By default, the process is programmed for using one fold cross-validation.
-To increase it, you should update the parameter *n_splits* (*[finetune.py](https://github.com/TencentAILabHealthcare/scBERT/blob/master/finetune.py)#line141*).
+To increase it, you should update the parameter *n_splits* in *[finetune.py](https://github.com/TencentAILabHealthcare/scBERT/blob/master/finetune.py)#line141*.
 In the publication and this reproducibility, we set it to five.
 Computationally, using one NVIDIA V100 GPU it takes approximately 3 days just to finish one fold with *Zheng68K* dataset.
 For this reason, we highly recommend executing each fold in parallel.
 ### 1.3-Prediction
 The best model, based on the accuracy, obtained in the training step, is used for prediction.
 Run the following the command: